PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Woe's proximity to the fragment of the *FKD* during his death caused his soul to be tainted, keeping him in 'Limbo' after death.
 		- Mordakhesh - led by the Draconic Prophecy - resurrected Woe in a profane ritual that stored his soul into the *FKD*, fusing it with the essence of Rak Tulkesh, and containing it in a Warforged body.
 		- This gave him dark powers, sourced from Rak Tulkesh's essence, which is trapped within.
 The only limit to his power being the remaining FKD fragments that are still out in the world.
-		- Woe's soul now heavily influenced by the Overlord of Rage, he works fanatically under Mordakhesh's guidance.
+		- Woe's soul, now heavily influenced by the Overlord of Rage, works fanatically under Mordakhesh's guidance.
 		- ***Motivation:***
 			- Forge's decision to sacrifice himself and all of his men, including Woe, caused Woe to become extremely tribal, going to extreme means to protect any he deems as 'his people', and to destroy any who he perceives as threatening their existence.
 			- He seeks to reunite all of the *FKD* fragments and use that power to liberate his newfound race of Warforged, and wipe all who oppose him from the planet.